uManuel/coe-path-modules/modules/1.9-angular-complete-guide/notes.md

 And then create a new workspace `ng new my-app`.

-We can create `ng generate component server`;
+We can create components using the cli `ng generate component server`;

 A component It's compound of the following files

--   name.component.html (required)
+-   name.component.html (required but if you want)
 -   name.component.css (not required)
 -   name.component.ts (required)
--   name.component.spec.ts (not required)
+-   name.component.spec.ts (not required, testing)
 -   name.module.ts (not required)

 ### Selectors